patrisiu/hugmeter/README.md

 ### :walking: Distance with the Hugs on the move!

-People decide on their own with whom to share their location, and they freely may appear or disappear from your list.
+People decide who to share their location with and can freely join or leave your list.

 ### :people_hugging: Share your location with other Huggers

-Add or remove the people you trust to share your location and let them know where you're willing to hug!
+Add or remove trusted people to share your location and show them where you're ready to hug!

 ### :world_map: Spot all Hugs

-Localize them on the map and navigate to your Hug with [Google Maps](http://maps.google.com/).
+Locate them on the map and navigate to your Hug with [Google Maps](http://maps.google.com/).

 ### :purple_heart: Send Virtual Hugs

-Let your Huggers know that you wish hug them even though the distance!
+Let your Huggers know you want to hug them, no matter the distance!

-### :stopwatch: Configure when share your location
+### :stopwatch: Share your location periodically

-Every 15min, hourly, once a day... or simply when the app is open.
-You decide how often to share your location with your trusted Huggers!
+At your discretion, you can share your location with your trusted Huggers every 15 minutes, hourly, once a day, when the app is open, or remain completely hidden!

+### :leftwards_arrow_with_hook: Travel Hug: Stay Updated on the Go

+Are you on your way to meet a Hugger or traveling to a distant destination?
+You can enable the Travel Hug feature to keep your location updated based on the distance.
+The closer you get, the more frequent the updates until you reach your destination!

 ### :bell: Receive a notification when a Hug is approaching!

-Get ready to hug based on distance and latest activity updates.
+Prepare for hugs based on distance and the latest activity updates.

 ### :open_file_folder: Manage groups of Huggers

-A festival with friends on different stages!
-Where has the volleyball group found a spot on the beach?
-Sharing with your family your trip location across the world...
-You can manage several Location Files shared with different groups of Huggers.
+Stay connected and in control by organizing your Huggers into different groups.
+Whether you're enjoying a festival with friends, finding the perfect spot for beach volleyball, or sharing your global travel adventures with family, you can manage several Huggers Groups.

 ## About